How to get to Anguilla? Air + Sea

 Codeshare agreement will enhance connectivity to/from U.S. cities & Anguilla + other top leisure Caribbean destinations.
 A codeshare agreement between Delta Air Lines and Seaborne Airlines will provide customers from both airlines with increased travel options to and from the U.S. and Caribbean – ultimately, making it much easier to

-Most visitors to Anguilla fly to the Princess Juliana International Airport (PJIA) in Sint Maarten and travel by sea from St Maarten/Sint Martin via ferry or charter boat.
+Once you get to the Princess Juliana International Airport (PJIA) in Sint Maarten you can travel by sea from St Maarten/Sint Martin via ferry or charter boat.
 Additionally, if you like boating, you can also travel to Anguilla by sea on a private yacht, on a charter or on your own boat.

 The ferries run all day – from 7:30am to 6:15pm (departing Anguilla).
 The last return ferry to Anguilla departs St. Martin at 7:00pm.
 Ferries run approximately every 45 minutes, and the trip takes about 30 minutes.